LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 -----------------------

-Both Windows and Mac (with the right options selected, like he Windows check boxes in the last section), allow you to reduce typing:
+Both Windows and Mac (with the right options selected, like the Windows check boxes in the last section), allow you to reduce typing:

-You can bring back a previous command for the history of commands that are automatically remembered.
-Use the up and down arrows.
+You can bring back a previous command for the history of commands that are automatically
+remembered: Use the up and down arrows.
 This makes it very easy to run the same command again, or to make slight edits.

 Both Windows and OS-X can see what files are in any directory being referred to.